-Term Life Insurance benefits are available to all eligible employees.
+Term Life Insurance benefits are available to all eligible employees through Blue Cross Blue Shield.
 The amount of term life and the premiums are determined by the employee's salary.
-All employees will receive \$25,000 of Basic Life Insurance coverage paid by the District.
-Benefits reduce by 50% of the original amount at the age of 70.
+All employees will receive \$25,000 of Basic Life Insurance coverage paid by the

+District Benefits reduce by 50% of the original amount at the age of 70.